biometryhub/PanDetector/README.md

 ```

 ## <a name="usage"></a>Usage
-Use the CoreDetector multiple alignment tool (with the Minimap2 pipeline) as follows:
+Use the PanDetector multiple alignment tool (with the Minimap2 pipeline) as follows:
 ```bash
 ./pipeline_Minimap.sh -g <genome_list> -o <out_dir> -d <divergence> -n <ncpus> -m <minlength> -c <chromosome>
 ```

-The main input file for CoreDetector is the `<genome_list>` text file, consisting of lines of genomes:
+The main input file for PanDetector is the `<genome_list>` text file, consisting of lines of genomes:
 ```bash
 Alg130	example/Alg130.fna
 DW5	example/DW5.fna